UplandJacob/Upland-HA-Addons/mc-all-platform-velocity-beta/DOCS.md

 Local and global player link settings: See <https://geysermc.org/wiki/floodgate/linking>.

 If you enable local linking, the database driver will automattically be downloaded.
-After the first starup, Floodgate will generate the config file that can then be configured at `addon_configs/d78ad65c_mc-all-platform-velocity/server/plugins/floodgate/{type}/{type}.yml`.
+After the first startup, Floodgate will generate the config file that can then be configured at `addon_configs/d78ad65c_mc-all-platform-velocity/server/plugins/floodgate/{type}/{type}.yml`.

 |Setting Name|Type|Description|
 |-|-|-|